 “Those populations – baby boomers, millennials and Gen Z – are so big and so massive that it’s moving the needle for all companies,” Olson said.
 “If companies aren’t aware of it and focused on it, they won’t capitalize on it in the right way.
 They won’t have the right talent and they will lose tribal knowledge that boomers have that they didn’t get a chance to transfer to millennials.”

 Now, let’s talk empowerment.
 Empowerment is defined as “authority or power given to someone to do something.”
 Employee empowerment is specifically related to providing the right tools, processes and technologies that allow employees to work seamlessly, efficiently and effectively in their jobs, wherever they may be.
+IDC predicts that by 2024, one third of Forbes Global 2000 firms will rely on an intelligent, agile and scalable digital workspace that enables them to function as borderless and hyperconnected organizations.

 For example, at VMware, Olson said they discovered employees were spending a total of two weeks every quarter signing off on a compliance document.
 The process was cumbersome and only compatible on desktop, causing issues for their large population of traveling employees working on mobile devices.
 VMware converted the approval process into a streamlined, mobile-friendly format that now allows employees to sign off on the document when they’re on the go.
 This reduced the time spent on this process to just two days per quarter for global compliance.